Turkish Ice Cream – At a stretch

 Here are my helpful tips to come and eat Turkish ice cream in Turkey

-Before you even buy your plane ticket, check whether you need an EVISA.
+Before you even buy your plane ticket, check whether you need an EVISA to enter Turkey.
 Here’s my post on everything to know before you take off, including how to buy one from the government website so you don’t pay extra.
+Once you land, you’ll need to head to your hotel.
+I’m a big advocate of public transport, but know it’s not suitable for everyone all the time.
+When I need to be picked up from or get to Istanbul Airport or Sabiha Gokcen Airport, I use MELON TAXI AIRPORT TRANSFERS.

-eSIM are the way to stay connected wherever you travel.
+Naturally you’ll want to stay connected and eSIM are the way to go, wherever you travel.
 I recommend Truely, an eSIM provider working with local telcos.
 You can buy it before or after you arrive in Turkey, a convenience other esim providers no longer offer and can opt for 1 to as many days as you need, instead of being limited to 7, 15 or 30 days.
 Plus you can reload as you need.
 Truely eSIM are straightforward to install and activate but if you have any problems their responsive Whatsapp customer service is available 24/7.

 Use my code: insideoutinistanbul and get 5% off when you order through the Truely website.

+Even if I never claim on it, I always take out TRAVEL INSURANCE.
+I recommend Visitors Coverage.
 If you’re travelling alone, check out this post on useful solo travel tips Turkey for women (and men).

-CITY TOURS & DAY TRIPS: Let me guide you around Kadikoy with my audio walking tour Stepping back through Chalcedon or venture further afield with Istanbul 50 Unsung Places, my bespoke guidebook.
+Now that all the serious stuff is out of the way, it’s time to have fun on CITY TOURS & DAY TRIPS.
+Let me guide you around Kadikoy with my audio walking tour Stepping back through Chalcedon or venture further afield with my guidebook Istanbul 50 Unsung Places.
 I know you’ll love visiting the lesser-known sites I’ve included.
 It’s based on using public transport as much as possible so you won’t be adding too much to your carbon footprint.
-Then read about what you’ve seen and experienced in my three essay collections and memoir about moving to Istanbul permanently.

-Browse the GetYourGuide website or Viator to find even more ways to experience Istanbul and Turkey with food tours, visits to the old city, evening Bosphorus cruises and more!
+Browse the GetYourGuide website or Viator to find dozens of ways to experience Istanbul and Turkey with food tours, visits to the old city and evening Bosphorus cruises.
+If you prefer a more personal touch, I also offer bespoke author walks.

 However you travel, stay safe and have fun!
 Iyi yolculuklar.